|

 *Preference

-Finally, some people eat a vegetarian diet because they simply don’t like it!
+Finally, some people eat a vegetarian diet because they simply don’t like eating meat!
 If you don’t like asparagus or red beets, no one thinks it at all unusual if you don’t eat them.
 The same applies to meat; if you don’t like it, don’t eat it—no problem, as long as you replace it with other types of good quality protein.

-Pros and Cons
+Pros and Cons of a Vegetarian Diet

 As with anything, there are advantages and disadvantages associated with a vegetarian diet.
 These pros and cons encompass the realms of health, nutrition, economy and even societal expectations.